zzzprojects/learn-orm/tutorials/architecture/inversion-of-control/inflexible-implementation.md

 }
 ```

-Similarly, you can also add another target for logging such as XML, JSON, etc. Let's add a new class file named `XMLLogger.cs` and add the following code.
+Similarly, you can also add another target for logging, such as XML, JSON, etc. Let's add a new class file named `XMLLogger.cs` and add the following code.

 ```csharp
 using System;